What is the “None” line item when using attribution?

 Why do I sometimes see dates outside of my reporting window when using attribution models?

 These extra dates are due to the visitor reporting lookback window.
 See Data appearing outside reporting window in the Analytics KB for more information.
+Adobe plans to filter out these extra rows in an upcoming release.

 How do props and eVars compare when using attribution?